As a holistic nutritionist one question I get asked all the time by clients, friends and family is “Is coffee bad for me?”.

 Some studies show that coffee can decrease the risk of cirrhosis and chronic hepatitis C in individuals with chronic liver disease.

 So what’s the answer?
 Well… it depends.
 Like everything in life, it should be consumed in moderation.
 I personally get anxious if I consume too much caffeine, and it can disrupt my hormones and upset my gut.
-I’ve also never been a huge coffee drinker as I don’t absolutely love the taste like I know many people do, but I do enjoy a couple of cups a week, mainly if I go out for breakfast in the weekend.
+I’ve also never been a huge coffee drinker as I don’t absolutely love the taste like I know many people do.

 If you’re a coffee lover, don’t get anxious, aren’t overly stressed, don’t have a hormonal imbalance or sleep issues then enjoying 1-2 cups a day before 12pm may serve you well (with no added sugar of course)! 😊